renovate-tests/larvitbase-api/README.md

 let	api;

 api = new Api({
-	'lBaseOptions':	{'httpOptions': 8001},	// sent to larvitbase 'routerOptions':	{},	// sent to larvitrouter
+	'baseOptions':	{'httpOptions': 8001},	// sent to larvitbase 'routerOptions':	{},	// sent to larvitrouter
 	'reqParserOptions':	{},	// sent to larvitReqParser
 });